cse264/final-project-f24-the-three-amigos/README.md

   - A user-friendly interface optimized for desktop
 - **REST API Integration:**
   - Fetch and display fashion inspiration from an external API.
+- **Database**
+  - We used mySQL as a database for this project, running a local instance.
+Connect to your local instance and set up two tables.
+One, my_closet_users, has columns user_id, username, and user_type.
+The other, closet_items, has columns user_id, item_id, item_name, item_type, image, and price.
+Put your credentials into an .env file and it should work.

 ---